asha77/cisco_parser/README.md

 5. Inspect python console messages.
 6. Check "output" subfolder in `c:\tmp\cisco` for results.
+7. If any problems:
+ - try to research problem, correct and provide patch or correction
-7. In any problems - open git ticket or write asha77@gmail.com with questions.
+ - open git ticket with description
+ - or write asha77@gmail.com with questions.

 ## TODO